sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

 DomainEvents may contain attributes and references in the same way as ValueObjects and Entities.

 DomainEvents are always immutable and not persistent.
+{: .alert .alert-info}

 Events are about something happening at a point in time, so it's natural for events to contain time information.
 Sculptor automatically adds two timestamps, `occurred` and `recorded`.
 The time the event occurred in the world and the time the event was noticed.

 ## Publish

-The easiest way to publish a DomainEvent is to mark a service or repository operation in `model.btdesign` like this:
+The easiest way to publish a `DomainEvent` is to mark a service or repository operation in `model.btdesign` like this:

 ~~~
 Service TrackingService {